socialray/makahiki-ktuh/doc/installation-makahiki-unix.rst

   * Initialize the system with data.
   * Set up static files.

-.. warning:: Invoke initialize_instance only once!
+.. warning:: initialize_instance will wipe out all challenge configuration modifications!

-   The initialize_instance script should be run only a single time in production scenarios, because any subsequent configuration will be lost if initialize_instance is invoked again.
-Use update_instance (discussed below) after performing configuration.
+   The initialize_instance script should be run only a single time in production scenarios, because any subsequent configuration modifications will be lost if initialize_instance is invoked again.
+Use update_instance (discussed below) to update source code without losing subsequent configuration actions.

 Start the server